GreetVdL/GITguide/readme.md

 `$ git pull <REMOTENAME> <BRANCHNAME>`

  - If you have only one remote connected and one branch 'main', you can omit the remote and branch names. `$ git pull`

 ---

+## GIT guide for merging 🌉

+1. First, move into the branch you want to merge into.

+`$ git checkout <BRANCHNAME>`

+2. Tell GIT what branch you want to merge into the branch you are currently in.

+`$ git merge <BRANCHNAME>`

+3. You can delete the branch that just has been merged.

+`$ git branch -d <BRANCHNAME>`

+4. You can also delete the branch on your remote on GitHub.

+`$ git push <REMOTENAME> --delete <BRANCHNAME>`

+---